MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

 When the planning system calculates the quantity of a new supply order or the quantity change on an existing one, the suggested quantity may be different from what is actually demanded.

-If a maximum stock or fixed order quantity are selected, the suggested quantity may be increased to meet that fixed quantity or the maximum stock.
+If a maximum inventory or fixed order quantity are selected, the suggested quantity may be increased to meet that fixed quantity or the maximum inventory.
 If a reordering policy uses a reorder point, the quantity may be increased at least to meet the reorder point.

  The suggested quantity may be modified in this sequence: